smv1256/smv1256/README.md

 # Heya!
 I'm Shriya :)

 Hi there!
 I'm Shriya (aka S. M. V.), a 15-yo dev from NC.
 I'm interested in pursuing the intersection between foreign affairs and computer science, particularly regarding global policymaking and national security for augmenting technologies.
-In my free time, I enjoy web development and UI/UX--I create designs and logos for individuals and brands, and I am even working on some for the government!
+In my free time, I enjoy web development and UI/UX--I create designs and logos for individuals and brands, and I am even working on a design for NASA!

 ---